Key Action 1 – Adult Education

 - Travel expenses

-- Individual support costs (cost of living)
+- Individual support costs

-- Language support
+- Linguistic support

-- Seminar fees
+- Course fees

 - Preparatory visits

-Based on actual costs
+Based on real costs